Vienna rides Conchita wave with AIDS charity ball

 The ball has drawn criticism for using Bosch-like posters featuring a nude transgender model, Carmen Carrera.
 Photographer David LaChapelle designed two versions, showing Carrera with either male or female genitalia, along with the slogan: "I am Adam - I am Eve - I am me."
 In response, a vigilante granny has attracted media attention by going around defacing the exposed parts.

-Life Ball organizer Gery Keszler said the poster was intended to provoke discussion, not to exploit Wurst's Eurovision victory.
+Life Ball organiser Gery Keszler said the poster was intended to provoke discussion, not to exploit Wurst's Eurovision victory.

 'BRINGING EVERYBODY TOGETHER'